 Hashtags are used primarily to tag content and make it easier to find information about a topic or theme.
-The reach that can be generated through the right compilation of hashtags – typically in an Instagram caption or woven into a Tweet – can influence audiences far beyond what the post would do without it.
+The reach that can be generated through the right combination of hashtags – typically in an Instagram caption or woven into a tweet – can influence audiences far beyond what the post would do without it.

 While hashtags can play an important role in your social media strategy, monitoring how well they do is even more crucial.
 A recent study showed that 39 percent of businesses do not measure social media ROI due to lack of analytics, resources or expertise on their part.

-  Using hashtags, however, can easily track campaigns with accurate results.
+Using hashtags, however, can make it easier to track campaigns with accurate results.
 Hashtags can facilitate engagements, insights and targeting for your brand in ways that are statistically shown to work, such as how using one or more hashtags on a post makes it 55 percent more likely to be retweeted.

 If your business isn’t monitoring the engagement, insights and targeting of hashtags, here are some reasons why you should start.

 Interaction between your brand and your target audience is easy to initiate, measure and manage when using a common hashtag.
 The power of social media marketing relies on how well you can reach and engage your audience.

 Hashtags can create a stronger engagement by connecting your brand with topics that people are interested in.
 For example, if you have a brand that sells activewear, using hashtags like #health or #fitness on Instagram or Twitter can connect your post with users who might want to purchase your product.